-In November 2021, the Company entered into lease agreements for six retail properties, each with square footage between 4,000 and 6,000 square feet, in the state of Ohio (each an "Ohio Lease" and collectively the "Ohio Leases").
+In November 2021, the Company entered into lease agreements forsix retail properties, each with square footage between 4,000 and 6,000 square feet, in the state of Ohio (each an "Ohio Lease" and collectively the "Ohio Leases").
 Each Ohio Lease has an initial lease period of eleven months, with a minimum rent of \$31.00 per square foot, which amount increases 3.0% annually.
 In the event the Company is awarded one or more of the six Ohio cannabis licenses for which it had previously applied, the Company can extend the term of one or more of the Ohio Leases to ten years (with two additional five-year options to extend) upon the payment of \$50,000 for each extended Ohio Lease, and develop the premises of such extended lease(s) into a cannabis dispensary.

 In February 2022, the Company was notified that it was awarded a cannabis dispensary license from the state of Ohio.
 The Company is awaiting the final verification process to be completed by the state.
-As of June 30, 2022, the lease terms of the Ohio Leases were all less than one year, and accordingly the Company has not recorded a right-of-use asset and corresponding lease liability on its balance sheet.
-In April 2022, the Company extended the term of one of the Ohio Leases, and the remaining five Ohio Leases were terminated.
+As of September 30, 2022, the lease terms of the Ohio Leases were all less than one year, and accordingly the Company has not recorded a right-of-use asset and corresponding lease liability on its balance sheet.
+In April 2022, the Company extended the term of one of the Ohio Leases to February 2023 (the "Extended Ohio Lease"), and the remaining five Ohio Leases were terminated.
+The Company intends to enter into aten-year lease on the Extended Ohio Lease property, which will become effective upon the completion of the final verification process by the state, which is expected to occur in the first quarter of 2023.